Community Standards

 ## Content standards

 Lazy, low-effort content isn't welcome here.
-It wastes everyone's time, and doesn't enable the kind of [[About/Manifesto#6.
-Wusoup is about **meaning**|meaningful connection]] that Wusoup is about.
+It wastes everyone's time, and doesn't enable the kind of **meaningful connection** that Wusoup is about.
+This place isn't a *distraction* from life, it's an opportunity for the kind of increasingly rare connection that **makes life better**.

-So users are expected to **put in some effort** by:
+Users are expected to **put in some effort** by:

 - Setting up a **proper profile**, and writing at least a little about themselves.

 - Avoiding 3-word or generic copy-paste/AI messages. "hi" or "m/f?" isn't an invitation to connect, it's a red flag that you've found yourself in the wrong place.
-These'll get you downvoted _very_ quickly.
+These'll get you [[Usage/Reputation#When to downvote|downvoted]] very quickly.

 > [!info] More info